 https://praneethwifi.wordpress.com/2019/11/08/4-way-hand-shake-keys-generation-and-mic-verification/

-Now observe that Phase-2 of the Group formation procedure and , here We will see the 4-way hand shake that we see the normal association procedure.
-4-way hand shake that we see here is same as the normal association procedure.
+4-way hand shake here is same as WPA2-Personal.
 But the only thing here is that we don’t enter the passphrase.
 But in the PBC method Credential information is being sent in the M8 Message.
-So, the 4-way hand shake will generate the PTK, GTK and other required keys from the credential being sent in the M8 Message.
-Here the Encryption for the data will be done using AES method.
+So, the 4-way hand shake will generate the PTK, GTK and other required keys from the credential being sent in the M8 Message, here the master key is dynamically created using WPS procedure.
+Encryption for the data will be done using AES-CCMP method.

 With the 4-way hand shake the group formation procedure has finished.
 And the Phase-2 is done.